sourcegraph/about/content/blogposts/2023/announcing-sourcegraph-own.md

   title="An example of searching for code ownership data" />

-Own is experimental, and now available to all Sourcegraph users on version 5.0+.
+Own is experimental and now available to all Sourcegraph users on version 5.0+.
 Exposing existing ownership data in a powerful search engine to answer those key questions is only the first step.
 Hit me up if you’d like a demo or a runthrough of our roadmap!

 Own is brought to you by Juliana Peña, Cezary Bartoszuk, Leo Papaloizos and Erik Seliger.